 - The best place you have worked at;

 - Renovating your house;

 - The best vacation you have ever had;

 - Packing your things and moving to a new apartment;

 - Visiting a foreign country for the first time;

 - Having a long and interesting conversation with the people you love.

-When reading the list above, you may feel love, passion or nostalgia.
-Just pick the one, which warms your heart and share your experience with the world!
+When reading the list above, you may feel love, passion, or nostalgia.
+Just pick the one that warms your heart and share your experience with the world!